 Congratulations!
 Your chapter 7 bankruptcy case was just filed!

+This video focuses on exactly what happens after filing bankruptcy.
 Most cases lasts around three months from beginning to end.

 Your case was filed today.
 Starting one week from today is when you get your notice of bankruptcy from the court.
 Approximately 30 days from today, you will be meeting with your bankruptcy trustee at the courthouse.

 Then 90 days from today is when your case is scheduled to end and you will get your discharge.
 By that time you will also have taken your second credit counseling session online.
 We may have also signed an agreement keeping the debt on your vehicle.